North Carolina Provincial Congress: First Provincial Congress

-The first such congress met at the Tryon Palace in New Bern, from August 25 to 27, 1774.
+The first such congress met at Governor's Palace, Newbern, from August 25 to 27, 1774.
 It was the first such gathering anywhere in the Thirteen Colonies held in defiance of British orders.
 Its moderator (president) was John Harvey, who was concurrently the last speaker of the Province of North Carolina General Assembly of 1775 House of Burgesses.
 This first provincial congress, with 69 delegates from 30 of the then-36 counties, approved the calling of a Continental Congress and elected William Hooper, Joseph Hewes, and Richard Caswell as the colony's delegates thereto.
 The congress also approved a trade boycott to protest British actions against New England.

 Second Provincial Congress

-The second congress also met at New Bern, from April 3 to 7, 1775.
+The second congress also met at Newbern, from April 3 to 7, 1775.
 John Harvey once again served as moderator.
 The congress met at the same place and almost the same time as the colonial assembly, and had almost exactly the same membership.
 This infuriated the royal governor, Josiah Martin, who dissolved the colonial legislature on April 8 and never called another.
 This congress approved the Continental Association, an economic boycott of Great Britain authorized by the First Continental Congress.
 Just after this congress met, news reached North Carolina about the Battle of Lexington and Concord in Massachusetts.
 Following this news, Governor Josiah Martin fled and this ended the royal government in the Province.
 The first military action occurred on July 18 when patriots burned Fort Johnston, where Governor Martin had transferred his headquarters.

 Third Provincial Congress

 The third congress met in Hillsborough, from August 20 to September 10, 1775.
 Its president was Samuel Johnston (Harvey had recently died).
 This congress, which included representatives of every county and town, officially established itself as the highest governmental body in the province (British Governor Martin had fled, ending royal government).
 To govern North Carolina when the congress was not in session, a 13-member Provincial Council, or Council of Safety, was elected, constituting the first executive body in North Carolina free of British rule.
 Cornelius Harnett was elected as the first president of the council.
 The congress divided the state into six military districts for purposes of organizing militia and for determining representation on the Council.
-These districts included Edenton, Halifax, Hillsborough, New Bern, Salisbury, and Wilmington.
+These districts included Edenton, Halifax, Hillsborough, Newbern, Salisbury, and Wilmington.
 Later, an additional district, Morgan, was added for the western part of the state, including counties that eventually became part of Tennessee (Davidson, Greene, and Washington).